-In 1881 Peter C. Forrester from San Francisco, patented (see US patent Nr.
+In 1881 Peter C. Forrester, a mining engineer, living in San Francisco, California, patented (see US patent Nr.
 249606) a keyboard adding machine (see the nearby patent drawing).
 We don’t have further information for this adding device, so obviously it remained only on paper and has been never implemented in practice.

 The adding device of Forrester has a framework with an upright portion and a keyboard resembling somewhat an upright-piano.
 It has dial-plates and indicators adapted to be moved by a clock mechanism and an escapement, an oscillating plate (marked with M), with a groove m for releasing said escapement, in combination with the means for oscillating said plate, consisting of the pinion l, segment K, crank I, upright rod G, crank F, rocking shaft D, with its pins d, and removable keys B, with their adjusted lifters b.